petrjanda/rddd/README.md

 ### Services

 Service is the object to represent a single use case.
-Service is usually good entry point to the system domain.
-Its responsibility is to orchestrate the cooperation of multiple entities, in a given order defined by use case.
+Its responsibility is to orchestrate the cooperation of multiple aggregate roots (and entities), in a given order defined by use case.

 Service takes a list of attributes, which are necessary to execute the given use case.
 At the end nothing is returned, so service represent the command to the domain and doesn't return any data back.
+Therefore, client code should construct and pass all the data for the given use case and keep them, so it doesn't have to use presenters to load the result of the operation back.

 ### Presenters